apple/swift-algorithms/Guides/Stride.md

 [[Source](https://github.com/apple/swift-algorithms/blob/main/Sources/Algorithms/Stride.swift) |
  [Tests](https://github.com/apple/swift-algorithms/blob/main/Tests/SwiftAlgorithmsTests/StrideTests.swift)]

-A type that steps over sequence elements by the specified amount.
+Step over the elements of a sequence elements by a specified amount.

 This is available through the `striding(by:)` method on any `Sequence`.